airflow-helm/charts/charts/airflow/UPGRADE.md

 ## `v7.15.X` → `v8.0.0`

+NOTE: first release with native support for `KubernetesExecutor` and `CeleryKubernetesExecutor` executor, just set `airflow.executor`

 WARNING: this is a major upgrade, so expect a few issues at first, please raise issues for them as you find them.
 - you also might want to consider starting your values.yaml file again.